-If you're using a computer or laptop and would like to install the OS on a new system, you will need to get a disc or a bootable USB with the Windows installation.
-If you don't have one, you can see the content below.
-It's quite easy, quick and totally free to make it by using both Microsoft software (Windows USB/DVD Download Tool) or free 3rd-party program (Rusfus or WinToFlash).
+If you would like to install the OS on a new system, you will need to get a disc or a bootable USB with the Windows installation.
+If you don’t have one, you can see the guide below.
+It’s quite easy and totally free to make it by using Windows USB/DVD Download Tool from Microsoft or free 3rd-party programs such as Rufus or WinToFlash.

-Using Rufus: The greatest method to make a Windows Installation USB
+Rufus: The greatest method to make a Windows Installation USB (Method 1)

-There are a lot of softwares which can easily make a Windows Installation by using USB from an ISO file.
+There are a lot of software which can easily make a Windows Installation by using USB from an ISO file.
 Rufus is among the most recommended.
-You can get the newest version at link below:
+You can get the newest version at the link below:

 Click on Rufus to download